sebelga/promised-hooks/README.md

 // Hash a user password before saving
 User.pre('save', (userData) => {
 	/**
-	 * INFO: If you want to access the User class from this middelware
+	 * INFO: If you need to access the User class from this middelware
 	 * you can not use an arrow function as the scope is lost.
-	 * Just use a normal function and *this* will be your Class */
+	 * Use a normal function and *this* will be your Class */

 	if (typeof userData.password !== 'undefined') {